 - Dooring, or the act of striking a cyclist when opening a door

-- Left-turn accidents wherein a driver enters a bicycle lane to make a left turn without checking to see if the lane is free of bikers
+- Left-turn accidents at intersections wherein a driver enters a bicycle lane to make a left turn without checking to see if the lane is free of bikers

 - Failure to follow traffic signs and signals can cause sudden collisions with cyclists